logicalgraphs/CryptoCoin/README.md

 ## TODOs:

+* two transactions only reduced the linked account by $100.
+Fix this.

+* don't show earned/reinvested under transaction report.

 * We need to know the best (lowest) average price on a BUY recommendation and the best (highest) average price on a SELL recommendation... and not $0.00.